— One —

 “Well, my friend,” Broon countered, “I greatly admire your humility, but I also wouldn’t want rumor to spread that I take advantage of others.
 Let me at least pay for your lodging while you are here.
 I know a few modest inns that might appeal to your sensibilities.”

 Those words made Maxon roll his eyes, then he, like the scout, ignored Broon’s rambling about the return journey to watch the city appear as they crested the final rise.
 Broon had not stopped yammering as they approached the Gate of Gold.
-Two guards stepped out of the shade inside the wide tunnel and moved out toward the caravan while Maxon guided the long train out of the main thoroughfare.
+Two guards stepped out of the shade inside the wide tunnel and moved out toward the caravan while Maxon guided the long train off the main thoroughfare.

 “Are you sure I cannot persuade you,” Broon implored one final time.
 Again the scout shook his head, the action as gentle and polite as the first time.
-The rider gave a polite bow to the caravan master, a smaller one to Maxon, then he flicked the reigns and rode across the front of the team and started north along the wall.
+The rider gave a polite bow to the caravan master, a smaller one to Maxon, then he flicked the reins and rode across the front of the team and started north along the wall.
 “Fare thee well, friend,” Broon called after him with a wave.
 “I pledge it is my third task to find Hakiem the Storyteller and have him pay handsomely for my accounting of your deeds, or I will sing them myself, if I must, but I swear all of the empire will know of you!
 I swear it!”
 His boisterous shouting ended as the guards reached his wagon; the voices of others in the caravan called after him with thanks and praise.